ElinamLLC/SharpVectors/Readme.md

 ### For the Library
 Install the latest released version from NuGet, the [Version 1.1.0.0](https://www.nuget.org/packages/SharpVectors.Reloaded/).

+## Documentation
+An introduction and a tutorial with sample are available.
+See the [Documentation](Docs/Documentation.md) section for more information.

 ### For the Applications
 Download the latest released version from GitHub Releases Page, the [Version 1.1.0.0](https://github.com/ElinamLLC/SharpVectors/releases).